dimitri-nicolo/calico/v2.2/usage/troubleshooting/faq.md

-As discussed, the recommended way to get traffic to containers that need to be accessed from the internet is to give them public IP addresses and to configure {{site.prodname}} to peer with the data center's existing L3 routers.
+As discussed, the recommended way to get traffic to containers that need to be accessed from the internet is to give them public IP addresses and to configure {{site.tseeprodname}} to peer with the data center's existing L3 routers.

 In cases where this is not possible then you can configure incoming NAT (also known as DNAT) on your data centers existing border routers.
 Alternatively